rand00/conntest/README.md

 ```
 Targets:
 * For `spt` you need to run GNU/Linux and install `solo5`.
 * For `hvt` you need a baremetal server (i.e. supporting virtualization) or a VPS supporting nested virtualization.
+Also depends on `solo5`.

 ## CLI help